 WDFW Beach Season Information

-Clam, mussel, and oyster seasons REOPEN for harvest July 1 through December 31, 2024.
+Clam, mussel, and oyster seasons projected to REOPEN for harvest June 1 through December 31, 2025.

 Rat Island and the spit west and south of the park boundary is CLOSED for harvest year-round from two white posts on the north end of the island at the vegetation line south to the end of the island.
 While some people access it on foot at low tide, we ask that you not do so until further notice due to a suspected outbreak of avian influenza.